Savills Data Analyst Salary in Greater London Area | £36.1K-£48.5K+ | Levels.fyi

 The median Data Analyst compensation in Greater London Area package at Savills totals £42.9K per year.
-View the base salary, stock, and bonus breakdowns for Savills's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Savills's total compensation packages.
 Last updated: 10/2/2025

 Company